Bay Point, California: Education

 Most of Bay Point is in the Mount Diablo Unified School District.
 A small portion is in the Pittsburg Unified School District.

-In 1940 the only grammar school was Ambrose Elementary located on Willow Pass Road.
+In 1940 the only grammar school was Ambrose Elementary, located on Willow Pass Road.
 The high school was in Pittsburg.
 A branch of the Contra Costa County Library is located in Bay Point at Riverview Middle School.
-Bay Point is served by the Mt.
-Diablo Unified School District and has four public schools: Riverview Middle School (formerly Pacifica High School) for grades 6-8, Rio Vista Elementary School (formerly Riverview Middle School) for grades K-5, Shore Acres Elementary School for grades K-5 and Bel Air Elementary School for grades K-5.
+Bay Point is served by the Mout Diablo Unified School District and has four public schools: Riverview Middle School (formerly Pacifica High School) for grades 6–8, Rio Vista Elementary School (formerly Riverview Middle School) for grades K-5, Shore Acres Elementary School for grades K-5 and Bel Air Elementary School for grades K-5.